-Steps to be considered for a successful implementation of Health and Hygiene User Education:
+Below are steps to be considered for a successful implementation of Health and Hygiene User Education:

-Pre-project Activities (Feasibility stage) • The Implementing Agent should engage with Environmental Health Practitioners and Institutional Development Officials at all times.
+Pre-project Activities (Feasibility stage)

+The Implementing Agent should engage with Environmental Health Practitioners and Institutional Development Officials at all times.
 A baseline survey focusing on social and cultural factors, current understanding and behaviours and practices related to water and sanitation needs to be undertaken and should include: participative Health and Hygiene assessment, perception assessment, health risk assessment, and skills assessment.

-Identification of local available human resources i.e. Health promoters, identification of responsibilities, timeframes and consensus of activities.
-Pre-project Activities (Feasibility stage) The initial project introduction to the whole community and establishment of Project Steering Committee is undertaken at this stage.
-Development of a communication strategy and Community Liaison Officer.
-PSC members that have verbal and non-verbal communication skills should also be roped in.
-Creation of Health related awareness is done at this stage i.e. Wash Campaigns.
+- Identification of local available human resources i.e. Health promoters, identification of responsibilities, timeframes and consensus of activities. - The initial project introduction to the whole community and establishment of Project Steering Committee is undertaken at this stage. - Development of a communication strategy and Community Liaison Officer.
+PSC members that have verbal and non-verbal communication skills should also be roped in. - Creation of Health related awareness is done at this stage i.e. Wash Campaigns.
 The personnel to be involved are WSA, MHS Community Leaders, Contractors, DWS officials and service providers.
-There is also a need to do house to house visits to create awareness and to ensure the correct position of the toilet facility.

-• (delivery of Health and Hygiene Education) Implementation of the planned activities in accordance with the required minimum standards and methodology with the objective to increase community understanding and knowledge about water and Sanitation Health and Hygiene related issues and address specific risks. • The required personnel for this stage are health promoters and health workers, locally based health and hygiene field workers, ward councillor with the project steering committee should identify community members to be trained as Health promoters.
+There is also a need to do house to house visits to create awareness and to ensure the correct position of the toilet facility. - During Project Implementation (delivery Health and Hygiene Education) of implementation of the planned activities is in accordance with the required minimum standards and methodology.
+The aim is to increase community understanding and knowledge about water and Sanitation Health and Hygiene related issues and address specific risks.
+The required personnel for this stage are health promoters and health workers, locally based health and hygiene field workers, ward councillor with the project steering committee should identify community members to be trained as Health promoters.
 A stipend should be made available for Health promoters as they will be undertaking training to all the community members.
 DWS supports MHS to facilitate the process.
-Post Project Activity • An on-going health education activity forms part of MHS. • Clear monitoring and evaluation key indicators that are in place should be utilized during monitoring.
-The locally based EHPs who were engaged in the project from the beginning should continue to monitor and undertake refresher user education and awareness training to the community as part of their ongoing Municipal Health function.